Hevagog/adm-stack-inference/slides/src/32-tag-prediction.md

 ## Limitations of XGBoost Approach

+- As a tree-based model, XGBoost treats input dimensions largely independently.
+- It struggles to capture the complex, non-linear semantic interactions present in text embeddings.
+- Training on 4096-dimensional dense embeddings is computationally expensive for gradient boosting trees.
+- It was impossible to tune hyperparameters effectively due to long training time.

 ## Pytorch

 - For better modeling of the multi-label nature of the problem, we turned to Neural Networks using PyTorch.